sleepingkingstudios/incunabulum/collections/_adventures/wellspring/08-wild-beyond-the-witchlight-part-i.md

   - name: Agdon Longscarf
     details: The "brigand prince" of the Harengon of Hither.
   - name: Bavlorna Blightstraw
     details: One of the three hags of the Hourglass Coven, ruler of Hither.
-She lives in the village of Downfall among the Bullywogs.
+She lives in the village of Downfall among the Bullywogs, and travels about the realm of Hither on an enchanted lily pad.
+Referred to derisively by the harengon as "Slack-Jawed Lorna".
   - name: Hourglass Coven
     details: Three hag sisters who have seized Prismeer from its former ruler and divided the realm into three parts - Hither, Thither, and Yon.
 The three hags hate and avoid each other.
   - name: Jingle Jangle